gbif/data-blog/content/post/2020-02-21-gbif-occurrence-license-processing.md

 ![](/post/2020-02-21-gbif-occurrence-license-processing_files/licenses.svg)

-Because of this GBIF ususally defaults to using the licenses supplied by the publisher in the meta-data for the occurrence records within that dataset.
+Based on the outcome of the consultation, and the agreement reached with data publishers, the decision was taken that to reach the goal of machine-readable license for all occurrence dataset, GBIF would in all cases use the license given by the data owner in their metadata, while the data owner / publisher would ensure that this accurately reflects the content of the dataset - choosing the most restrictive available license for datasets with mixed licensing, and excluding records from the published dataset that cannot be satisfied by the agreed licensing schemes.

 As of the writing of this post, only **4 datasets** now have **2 or more occurrence licenses** due to record-by-record parsing by GBIF.